Tasks

 SECURITY Automation > Edit Tasks & Scripts

-The Tasks page enables you to run your own scripts and deploy them to endpoints as automation tasks.
+Tasks in VSA 10 enable you to run your own scripts and deploy them to endpoints as automation tasks.
 Tasks are a list of scripts that can be executed either ad hoc, as a scheduled task, or in a workflow with the Run Task action.
 Refer to Scripts and Workflows.

 At any time, you can automate anything from backup jobs to security checks on schedule or on demand from the device closest to you.